capcito/frontend-work-sample/README.md

 Your assignment is to make sure the actions (Edit, Delete & Create) works fine.

 You don't have any restrictions, except changing the `public/index.html` file.
+Make sure it works in latest Chrome & Firefox.

 Timebox: ~3 hours.